The Farm (Ramos novel): Reception

-The Farm received mostly positive reviews upon its release.
 The novel was nominated for an NAACP Image Award for Outstanding Literary Work – Debut Author, as well as long-listed for the Center for Fiction’s First Novel Prize.
 It was chosen as a "must-read novel" by various publications such as O, The Oprah Magazine, The Wall Street Journal, and New York Magazine.

 Time Magazine wrote that "At first glance, Joanne Ramos’ The Farm may seem like a predictable thriller about pregnancy...But instead of relying on easy villains in a story that quickly turns sinister, Ramos turns to three of the issues that divide America: race, class and immigration.
 Nuanced characters and a fast-paced narrative elevate a story that might otherwise feel weighed down by its themes."
 Similarly, The New Yorker wrote: "For a novel about the ruthlessness of capitalism, Ramos demonstrates remarkable tenderness for her characters."
 NPR wrote that "the novel's complex mélange of personalities brings a somewhat improbable story stirringly to life".
 Dina Nayeri of The Guardian wrote that Ramos "has the acute gaze of the immigrant girl made good.
 Her book is a necessary one – we need a mass-market novel that shows the impact of colonisation, with flawed white people failing to save the day."
 The New York Times called it "an 'issue' book, but it wears the mantle lightly.
 It's a breezy novel full of types (the Shark, the Dreamer, the Rebel, the Saint), and veers, not always successfully, from earnestness into satire.
 That shift in voice can obscure the novel's intent — though to be fair, ambiguity may be the point."

 Los Angeles Review of Books criticized the ending as "too easy and ultimately unsatisfying" but praised Ramos' "ability to explore the nuances of these questions in the first place — in tight, spare prose, with well-placed plotting, no less".